mdsufz/MuDoGeR/Manual_MuDoGeR.md

 The output folder contains the results of the **5.a** in .sam file format.
 Also, inside the output folder, there is a `mappings` folder which contains the file `cat brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.

 ## 5.b Calculation of relative abundance of Viral Metagenome-Assembled Genomes and construction of relative abundance table
-For calculation of relative abundance and construction of relative abundance table for the Viral Metagenome-Assembled Genomes Representatives.
+For calculation of relative abundance and construction of relative abundance table for the Viral Metagenome-Assembled Genomes Representatives, the user can run:
 ```
 mudoger 5.b -i ~/path/to/representative_contigs/folder -l ~/path/to/libraries/folder -o ~/path/to/output/folder
 ```